dylanmei/kafka-snitch/README.md

     	Logging level: debug, info, warning, error (default "info") -observe.broker value
-    	A broker-id to include when observing offsets; other brokers will be ignored -run.once
+    	A broker-id to include when observing offsets; other brokers will be ignored -observe.partitions
+    	Whether to observe the lag on each individual partition -run.once
     	Whether to run-and-exit, or run continously -run.snooze duration